Robin McKie

 Robin McKie is a writer known for his journalism in The Observer, a publication for which he has served as science editor.
-As a result of his work, he has won awards from organizations such as the Medical Journalists’ Association, reviving a citation in early 2014 for a feature on zebra fish research.
+As a result of his work, he has won awards from organizations such as the Medical Journalists’ Association, reviving a citation in early 2014 for a feature on zebrafish research.
 He additionally got named as "Science and Technology Journalist of the Year" during the U.K. Press Gazette Awards for 2013.

 In addition he has written numerous books with a view to expanding popular interest in and understanding of biological science.